List of books in The Railway Series: Stories

 Thomas is having trouble with the police by traveling to Ffarquhar Quarry without cowcatchers and side-plates to cover his wheels.
-The Fat Controller realizes that there is a solution.
-While on holiday with his wife and two grandchildren, he met Toby, a tram engine, who together with his coach Henrietta, has been having problems of his own with his railway in East Anglia closing down.
+The Fat Controller realises that there is a solution.
+While on holiday with his wife and two grandchildren, he met a tram engine named Toby, who together with his coach Henrietta, has been having problems of his own with his railway in East Anglia closing down.